Egypt wants to shift focus to developing countries in climate talks -official | Science-Environment

 Egypt wants to shift focus to developing countries in climate talks -official

+Egypt is fine tuning its own updated NDC target.
 "We intend to move even faster, despite very difficult circumstances," Aboulmagd said, referring to economic disruptions caused by the COVID-19 pandemic and the war in Ukraine.
-To promote global access and representation at COP27, Egypt has sought to fast track accreditation for under-represented civil society organizations from Africa, Aboulmagd said, adding that he hoped climate campaigners and activists play a constructive role.
+To promote global access and representation at COP27, Egypt has sought to fast track accreditation for under-represented civil society organisations from Africa, Aboulmagd said, adding that he hoped climate campaigners and activists play a constructive role.

 "There are certain rules and we're working with the secretariat to ensure that if there are people who want to protest, they're entitled to do that, and it's done in a peaceful manner," he said.
 "It's good to have people yelling at you - hopefully not throwing stuff at you, but just yelling at you and we're accustomed to that."